 Secure Nodes from ZenCash are getting close to beta testing.
 Many people have asked for a guide to join the testing.

-Here is a quick and dirty guide to getting the system running on testnet with the node software using TLS, and running the tracker.
+Here is a quick guide to getting the system running on testnet with the node software using TLS, and running the tracker.

 If you have followed along the previous guide, this should work for you.
 Please note I recently (Sept 18) changed how certificates are created and renewed to make it much simpler to set up.